 John is currently a music news writer for iHeartRadio whose articles appear on iHeartRadio.ca as well as on the websites of more than 100 iHeartRadio stations across Canada.

-John is associate producer of the feature documentary Oliver Jones: Mind Hands Heart and creator and executive producer of the forthcoming digital series The Dash.
+He is associate producer of the feature documentary Oliver Jones Mind Hands Heart and creator and executive producer of the forthcoming digital series The Dash.

 • • •